logo

 • Top whole grain pancakes or waffles with fresh blueberries.

-To keep the juice from coloring other fruit, add frozen blueberries last to fruit mixtures.
+To keep the juice from coloring other fruit, add frozen blueberries last to healthy fruit mixtures.
 But blue fruit salad, yogurt, cereal or a bright blue smoothie can add some fun.
 Especially when you realize how much super blueberry nutrition comes along with that beautiful blueberry color.

 Be sure to check out my free Natural Health Newsletter.